nsiccha/monster/README.md

 the prior [predictive](https://docs.pymc.io/notebooks/posterior_predictive.html) [checks](https://avehtari.github.io/masterclass/slides_ppc.pdf) look much more [reasonable](figs/nu=8/paper_posterior.png),
 * raw measurement data provided by Charles.

-For fitting the model we employed our own custom warmup, but verified with the default warmup.
+For fitting the model we employed our own custom warm-up, but verified with the default warm-up.

 ### The modified Monster model